Strategic Home Shopping

 Know Where You Would Like To Live

 Finding the right neighborhood that fits your personality or lifestyle is important.
 Consider commute times, time to get to kids’ schools and activities – not just now but in the future as well.
-I have knowledge of the neighborhoods in the Eastside/King County area and will be happy to guide you through them.
+I have knowledge of the Las Cruces and Mesilla neighborhoods in the Dona Ana County area and will be happy to guide you through them.
 Some people purchase neighborhoods and school districts rather than houses.
 Let your instincts or your needs be your guide.

 Home Viewing Strategy